mvolfik/mailmerge/README.md

   attachments yet, so these aren't implemented)
 - `recipients`: a list of recipients with the following properties
     - `address` will be added as a `To` header
-    - `fields` is a dictionary, the values are passed directly into the template, so you can make use of various structures
+    - `fields` is a dictionary, the values are passed directly into the template, so you can make use of various data structures

 ### Finally, the CLI